 \section{Abstract}

-As multimodal LLM-driven agents continue to advance in autonomy and generalization, evaluation based on static datasets can no longer adequately assess their true capabilities in dynamic environments and diverse tasks.
-Existing LLM-based synthetic data methods are largely designed for LLM training and evaluation, and thus cannot be directly applied to agent tasks that require tool use and interactive capabilities.
-While recent studies have explored automatic agent task generation with LLMs, most efforts remain limited to text or image analysis, without systematically modeling multi-step interactions in web environments.
-To address these challenges, we propose \textsc{Graph2Eval}, a knowledge graph–based framework that automatically generates both multimodal document comprehension tasks and web interaction tasks, enabling comprehensive evaluation of agents’ reasoning, collaboration, and interactive capabilities.
-In our approach, knowledge graphs constructed from multi-source external data serve as the task space, where we translate semantic relations into structured multimodal tasks using subgraph sampling, task templates, and meta-paths.
-A multi-stage filtering pipeline based on node reachability, LLM scoring, and similarity analysis is applied to guarantee the quality and executability of the generated tasks.
-Furturemore, \textsc{Graph2Eval} supports end-to-end evaluation of multiple agent types (Single Agent, Multi-Agent, Web Agent) and measures reasoning, collaboration, and interaction capabilities.
-We instantiate the framework with \textsc{Graph2Eval-Bench}, a curated dataset of 1,319 tasks spanning document comprehension and web interaction scenarios.
-Experiments show that \textsc{Graph2Eval} efficiently generates tasks that differentiate agent and model performance, revealing gaps in reasoning, collaboration, and web interaction across different settings and offering a new perspective for agent evaluation.
-Our code is available here: \url{https://github.com/YurunChen/Graph2Eval}.
+As multimodal LLM-driven agents advance in autonomy and generalization, traditional static datasets face inherent scalability limitations and are insufficient for fully assessing their capabilities in increasingly complex and diverse tasks.
+Existing studies have attempted to generate agent tasks using LLMs, but due to the inherent hallucinations of LLMs and the lack of internal data relationship modeling, these tasks often exhibit semantic inconsistencies and solvability issues.
+To address these challenges, we introduce \textsc{Graph2Eval}, a knowledge-graph-driven framework for automated, scalable, and semantically grounded agent task generation.
+At its core, \textsc{Graph2Eval} leverages a knowledge graph built from heterogeneous external data sources as a structured task space, generating multimodal agent tasks through subgraph sampling and task construction guided by task templates and meta-path strategies.
+To further ensure task reliability, a multi-stage filtering pipeline based on node reachability analysis, LLM scoring, and similarity analysis ensures the diversity and solvability of the generated tasks.
+By unifying both RAG Agent and Web Agent scenarios, \textsc{Graph2Eval} enables efficient generation of multimodal document understanding tasks and multi-step web interaction tasks.
+We instantiate the framework with \textsc{Graph2Eval-Bench}, a curated dataset of 1,319 tasks spanning document understanding and web interaction scenarios.
+Extensive experiments show that, on average, \textsc{Graph2Eval} improves task semantic consistency by 20\% and solvability by 17\% over baselines, while \textsc{Graph2Eval-Bench} effectively distinguishes agent performance, offering a new perspective on agent evaluation.